StackVista/stackstate-docs/use/views/events_perspective.md

 ### Time filter

+The Events Perspective shows events matching the time window selected in the timeline control.
 Specify a time window to filter the events shown by time.
-Only events that occurred in the selected time window are listed in the events perspective.
-You can click on the playhead or timestamp to time travel to the topology at a point in history, the events shown will be for the topology elements available at the position of the playhead and within the selected time window.

 ## Time travel

-The Events Perspective shows events matching the time window selected in the timeline control.
+The events perspective lists events that were generated:

+- by the topology elements that existed at the point in time specified by the playhead.
+- within the specified time window.

+You can adjust the time window to increase or decrease the number of events displayed.
+Moving the playhead in the timeline or clicking a timestamp will time travel to the topology that was available at that point in history.
+The events perspective will list events for the topology elements available at the position of the playhead and within the selected time window.

+For example:

 - Shrink the time window to display less events.
-- Place the playhead on the timeline to time travel to the topology at a point in history.
+- Place the playhead on the timeline to time travel to the topology available at a specific point in history.
 Events generated within the selected time window by topology elements that existed at the moment in time indicated by the playhead will be displayed.
-- Click on a timestamp from the Event Properties to move the playhead directly to that point on the timeline.
+- Click on a timestamp from the **Event Properties** to move the playhead directly to that point on the timeline.
 This will update the events list to display events that were generated:
     - by topology elements that existed at that moment in time.
-    - within the specified time window adjusted to fit the timestamp if required.
+    - within the specified time window (this will be adjusted to fit the selected timestamp if required).

 ![Time window](/.gitbook/assets/v42_time-window.png)